luckyluke007/ucsc-alumniweekend/source/_alumniweekend/2020/faq.md

 **Q: Will there be a centralized registration?**

 A: No, there will be no centralized registration.
-We will have an info booth and various campus partners tabling in Quarry Plaza from 10am-2pm on Saturday, April 4.
+We will have an info booth and various campus partners tabling in Quarry Plaza from 10 a.m. – 2 p.m. on Saturday, April 4.

 **Q: Do I need a ticket?**

 A: No, your name will be on a guest list for each event you have pre-registered to attend.

-**Q: Will the Bay Tree Bookstore be open on Saturday?**
+**Q: Will the Bay Tree Bookstore be openy?**

 A: Yes!
-The bookstore will be open between 10am-3pm, and is offering a 20 percent discount for alumni all weekend!
+The bookstore will be open Saturday between 10 a.m. – 3 p.m., and Sunday 1 p.m. – 5:30 p.m. and is offering a 20% discount for alumni all weekend!

 **Q: Will there be photos after the event?**